Saudi Aramco's 2019 profit down 21%, cuts spending

-RIYADH/DUBAI (Reuters) - Saudi Arabia’s state oil giant Aramco (2222.SE) said on Sunday its 2019 profit fell almost 21% due to lower crude oil prices and a drop in production volumes.
+RIYADH/DUBAI (Reuters) - Saudi Arabia’s state oil giant Aramco said on Sunday its 2019 profit fell almost 21% due to lower crude oil prices and a drop in production volumes.

 Aramco posted a net profit of 330.69 billion Saudi riyal ($88.11 billion) after zakat and tax in the period ended Dec.
 31, down from 416.52 billion riyals a year earlier.[nL8N2B8051]